Pupil Premium 2021-2022

 - the school’s Choir top per school year / every two years;

 - a school Book bag per school year.

-Maria Panayiotou (Deputy Headteacher) is the Lead Teacher for Pupil Premium.
-She liaises with the Headteacher and other staff to assess the children’s needs and to plan the appropriate support.
-She also tracks the educational progress and achievement of each Pupil Premium eligible child.
-Please do not hesitate to contact her should you have any further enquiries (0208 888 8259) ( email@example.com).
+Matthew Henson (Assistant Headteacher) is the Lead Teacher for Pupil Premium.
+He liaises with the Headteacher and other staff to assess the children’s needs and to plan the appropriate support.
+He also tracks the educational progress and achievement of each Pupil Premium eligible child.
+Please do not hesitate to contact him should you have any further enquiries (0208 888 2859) (firstname.lastname@example.org.)